 Research is loosely translated as a search for knowledge.
 The term research is defined explicitly as a scientific and systematic approach to seeking pertinent information regarding a particular topic.
 Therefore, research is an art of scientific investigation whose aim is to get more information.
 There are various kinds of research, namely, essential, applied, descriptive, and analytical research (Amrhein, Trafimow, & Greenland, 2019).
 The focus of this review explores descriptive and analytical research.
 The goal is to explore their meaning in scientific study and highlight some of the major differences between both.
-Descriptive and analytical inquiries are different but serve an essential role in statistics.
+Descriptive and analytical inquiries are different but serve an essential role in statistics and data analysis.
 The differences between both are determined by what they seek to achieve or explore.
 For example, descriptive research endeavors to describe and encourage us to learn by engaging the question of what?
 The analytical research aim is to analyze the data by answering the question of why?
 (Omair, 2015).
 The primary role is to determine how the issue came to be.
 Descriptive research relies on classification, description, creating a comparison, and measuring the data collected.

 Descriptive vs. Analytical Research

 Analytical research focuses on understanding the cause-effect relationships between two or more variables.
 For example, statistics showing the fluctuation of trade deficits between the United States and the rest of the world during 2015-2018 comprises descriptive research.
-For example, one may talk about the mean or average trade deficit for a given time period.
+One may talk about the mean or average trade deficit for a given time period.
 In analytical research, the researcher tries to explain the reasons why and how the trade deficit has moved in a specific direction within the given time (McLeod, Payne & Evert, 2016).
 Special statistics and statistical controls are needed to accomplish meaningful analytical research endeavors.
 Another analytical research example includes exploring why the value of the Japanese Yen has reduced against major world currencies such as euro, U.S. dollar, and British pound.
 This is because analytical research can better explain how and why the currency has weakened against the major currencies in the world.

 Importance of Analytical Research